-What Do the Proposed NCC Changes Mean to You
+What Do NCC Changes Mean to You – Stage 2

-Your guide to the Stage 2 proposed NCC amendments that affect windows and doors.
+Your guide to the Stage 2 NCC amendments that affect windows and doors.

-Stage 2 of the proposed NCC changes have now been released for public comment.
-And no matter your involvement in the building industry, these changes are worth understanding.
-The latest changes released cover energy efficiency and condensation management.
+No matter your involvement in the building industry the NCC 2022 changes are worth understanding.
 If you need a memory-jog for the Stage 1 changes, check out our previous article.

 NatHERS Compliance Requirements